We are in the process of updating this webpage. To find the current Federal and State Listed Species in Texas, please visit the following webpages:

-In Texas, animal or plant species of conservation concern may be listed as threatened or endangered under the authority of state law and/or under the U.S. Endangered Species Act.
+In Texas, animal or plant species of conservation concern may be listed as threatened or endangered under the authority of state law and/or under the U.S. Endangered Species Act (ESA).
 Species may be listed as state threatened or endangered and not federally listed.
 The state list deals only with the status of the species within Texas.
-A federal listing means that an animal is in decline throughout its entire range which may encompass several other states or nations.
+A federal listing means a species is in danger of extinction throughout all or a significant portion of its range which may encompass several other states or nations.

 All Federal and State Listed Animal and Plant Species